blaenk/blaenk.github.io/provider/posts/naive-convolution-in-haskell.markdown

 The observation we should make is that the `roll` function acts like `map`, specifically over `ts`.
 The only detail is that on every element mapped over, the result of that element's mapping concerns the list `ts` from that element forward.
 If we are on the third element of `ts`, we only act on the third element forward.
 In other words, we are mapping over every `tail` of `ts`.
 Knowing this, we can change the `roll` function to a straight up `map` over `tails ts`.

-However, `tails` considers `[]` to be a tail of any list --- which is technically correct --- so we'll always have a trailing `0` element if we do it this way.
+However, `tails` considers `[]` to be a tail of any list---which is technically correct---so we'll always have a trailing `0` element if we do it this way.
 That's why we simply take the `init` of the result of `tails`, which returns every element in a list except the last one.
 We also still need to prepad the signal, so those lines remain:

 ~~~ {lang="haskell" text="a reduced form of the convolution machine implementation"}
 convolve :: (Num a) => [a] -> [a] -> [a]